eliranwong/ChatGPT-GUI/README.md

 * include latest internet search results in ChatGPT responses

-* enter message in multiline-input
+* enter multiline-message

-* start conversation with a particular context.
+* predefine context for conversations.
 With "ChatGPT-GUI", users can specify a context for conversations.
-For example, in our screenshots we set "talk about English literature" as the chat context.
-This tells ChatGPT to give related responses.
+For example, enter "talk about English literature" as the chat context in "Chat Settings", to get ChatGPT responses related to "English literature".
+In addition, users can can choose to apply their customised contexts only in the beginning of a chat or all inputs.

 * adjust temperature [What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.]

 * adjust number of choices in ChatGPT responses [How many chat completion choices to generate for each input message.]

-* adjust font size
+* adjust font size for text display

-* use python plugins to process ChatGPT responses before they are displayed
+* use python plugins, to automate tasks, add predefined context, or to process ChatGPT responses before they are displayed

+* edit, print and save conversations

 * save conversations for offline use

 * search history, based on title or content

-* edit and save conversations

-* search and replace chat content
+* perform search and replace on chat content

-* support multiple database files for storing offline records; it helps users to organize different topics/categories/studies in separate files.
+* oranize chat history into different separate database files

 * enter message with voice-typing